skycatminepokie/rlmc/DEPENDENCIES.md

-RL Agents uses a lot of dependencies and tools to work.
+RLMC uses a lot of dependencies and tools to work.

 ## For Users
 You need: